banjo/tv-search-astra/README.md

 # TV Series Search for AstraZeneca

 This is the home assignment for AstraZeneca.
+A demo can be accessed [here](https://tv.banjoanton.com).

 ## Run